hpi-swa-teaching/IMAPClient/README.md

 ## Security
 Your password isn't stored on disk, but visible to your Squeak environment.
 After closing the IMAP-Client and reopening it your are welcomed by a password prompt to re-enter your credentials.

+## Documentation

+Hava a look at the GitHub Project Wiki to find more insights into the project.

 ## History
 2016: Johannes Schneider, Maximilian Söchting, Julian Weise, Alexander Riese, Alexander Loeser